puneetkakkar/road-damage-assessment/README.md

 3. Running the Project
     -   Training
     -   Inference
-4. Detailed command usage
+4. Detailed Command Usage
-5. Configuration file
+5. Configuration File
-6. Training models
+6. Training Models
-7. Running inference
+7. Running Inference
-8. Combined training and inference
+8. Combined Training and Inference
+9. Inference Results
-9. Troubleshooting
+10. Troubleshooting

 > **Note**: This project has been successfully built and tested on Windows with WSL/Linux.
 We highly recommend to run this project in a similar environment.